New Orleans Saints vs. Carolina Panthers NFL Week 17 Odds, Plays and Insights for January 2, 2022

 Over/under insights

-- New Orleans and its opponents have combined to score more than 38.5 points in 10 of 15 games this season.
+- New Orleans has combined with its opponents to score more than 37.5 points in 10 of 15 games this season.

-- Carolina and its opponents have combined to score more than 38.5 points in eight of 15 games this season.

-- The combined points per game average of the two teams, 39.6, is 1.1 points above Sunday's over/under.

-- These two squads surrender a combined 43.3 points per game, 4.8 more than this contest's over/under.
+- The two teams combine to average 39.6 points per game, 2.1 more than the over/under in this contest.

+- This contest's over/under is 5.8 points under the 43.3 these two squads combine to give up per game in 2021.

-- Saints games this season feature an average total of 44.0 points, a number 5.5 points higher than Sunday's over/under.
+- The Saints and their opponents have scored an average of 44.0 points per game in 2021, 6.5 more than Sunday's total.

-- In 2021, games involving the Panthers have averaged a total of 44.1 points, 5.6 more than the set total in this contest.
+- In 2021, games involving the Panthers have averaged a total of 44.1 points, 6.6 more than the set over/under in this contest.

 Saints stats and trends

-- In New Orleans' 15 games this year, it has seven wins against the spread.
+- New Orleans has played 15 games, with seven wins against the spread.

-- The Saints have yet to cover the spread this season when favored by 7 points or more.
+- This season, the Saints are winless against the spread when entering a game as a favorite of 6.5 points or more.

-- New Orleans' games this year have gone over the total in six out of 15 opportunities (40%).
+- New Orleans' games this year have eclipsed the over/under six times in 15 opportunities (40%).

-- When New Orleans records more than 23.0 points, it is 5-2 against the spread and 5-2 overall.
+- New Orleans is 5-2 against the spread and 5-2 overall in games when it puts up more than 23.0 points.

-- When New Orleans picks up more than 300.8 yards, the team is 5-5 against the spread and 5-5 overall.
+- New Orleans is 5-5 against the spread and 5-5 overall when the team picks up over 300.8 yards.

-- The Saints have turned the ball over 18 times this season, two more turnovers than the Panthers have forced (16).
+- This year, the Saints have turned the ball over 18 times, two more than the Panthers' takeaways (16).

 - Click over to SISportsbook and find the latest spread, moneyline and total for New Orleans' matchup with the Panthers.